 Mytee Products sells drip diverter tarps for a variety of uses.
-A drip diverter tarp is an efficient and cost-effective way to temporarily manage minor water leaking from roofs, water pipes, air conditioning units, etc. If you are in need of a drip diverter tarp, we invite you to check out our inventory of throw tarps and drip diverter tarp.
+A drip diverter tarp is an efficient and cost-effective way to temporarily manage minor water leaking from roofs, water pipes, air conditioning units, etc. If you are in need of a drip diverter tarp, we invite you to check out our inventory of heavy duty tarps and drip diverter tarp.

 Please note that drip diverter tarps are designed for a very specific purpose.
 Though they can be used for other purposes, we recommend using them only for diverting leaks in interior spaces where water could pose a danger to equipment or people passing through.

 Here are five things to know about drip diverter tarps in the event that you do make a purchase:

 1. Drip Tarps Are a Temporary Solution

 First and foremost, a drip diverter tarp is only a temporary solution to your problem.
 The fact that there is water leaking in needs to be addressed at some point.
 If you are talking a leaking roof, ignoring the leak will only make it worse.
 The same thing is true for leaky pipes.

 If you are talking about a drip coming from an air-conditioning unit, there may be something else wrong with the unit or its drainage system.
 Have it looked at by a professional.

 2. Drip Tarps Can Be Used with Other Solutions